MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 #Performing the Photo Upload in the Background

-Let's first tackle the warning that we are currently seeing in the console when we are uploading a photo:

-> Warning: A long-running operation is being executed on the main thread.

-In case you haven't worked with _threads_ before, you will need a little bit of background knowledge before you'll be able to understand the issue.
+In case you haven't worked with _threads_ before, you will need a little bit of background knowledge.

 We've prepared a lecture that discusses many aspects of threading in detail.
 All of the topics are covered within this tutorial as well, but watching this lecture will help you solidify your knowledge of this fairly complex topic: